GotoRyusuke/Earnings-Conference-Calls/README.md

 The workflow goes as:
 1. Provided with a list of company tickers (optional), the [`RawHTMLCrawler`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/HTMLCrawler.py#L82) module will go through all available records for each company in the list and identify earnings conference calls.
 An `.xlsx` file will be created to store the information, including the title, year, quarter, URL, and unique transcript ID assigned by SeekingAlpha to each record.
+    - Alternatively, you may access [SeekingAlpha Transcripts](https://seekingalpha.com/earnings/earnings-call-transcripts) and get the list of historical transcripts for a given period.
-2. Using the information in Step 1, especifically the URLs, *transcripts* and *recordings* (if any) can be downloaded using the ~~[`HTMLRawContentsSaver`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Savers.py#L173)~~(**not recommeded**) and the [`MP3Saver`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Savers.py#L225) module, respectively.
+2. Using the information in Step 1, especifically the URLs, *transcripts* and *recordings* (if any) can be downloaded using the ~~[`HTMLRawContentsSaver`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Savers.py#L173)~~(**not recommended**) and the [`MP3Saver`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Savers.py#L225) module, respectively.
-3. **(Refer to R70225 Updates for the lastest instruction)** After saving HTML files of transcripts of conference calls, you can use the [`HTMLContentsOrganiser`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Parsers.py#L276) to get preprocessed transcripts of all these conference calls.
+3. **(Refer to R70225 Updates for the lastest instruction)** After saving HTML files of transcripts of conference calls, you may use the [`HTMLContentsOrganiser`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Parsers.py#L276) to get preprocessed transcripts of all these conference calls.
-4. Alternatively, if have access to LSEG, you can follow my lastest progress on a module to parse transcritps downloaded from there.
+4. Alternatively, if you have access to LSEG, you can follow my lastest progress on a module to parse transcritps downloaded from there.
 See [`TXTContentOrganiser`](https://github.com/GotoRyusuke/Earnings-Conference-Calls/blob/main/Parsers.py#L356).

 # Updates
 ## (R7/02/25) Updates
-1. The strucutre of the project are reorganised for simplicity.
+1. The strucutre of the project is reorganised for simplicity.
 Refer to the structure below for details.
-2. Due to the ungraded security on SA pages, full contents are no longer accessible for visitors.
+2. Due to the upgraded security on SA pages, full contents are no longer accessible for visitors.
 Major parts of a transcript are now blocked by a paywall.
 Therefore, I would not recommend `HTMLRaWContentsSaver` for scraping transcripts because it cannot capture the full content.
-You can either resort to another database for this data or subscribe SA contents for unlimitted access.
+You may either resort to another database for this data or subscribe SA contents for unlimitted access.
 The `MP3Saver` and `RawHTMLCrawler` still work fine, so you can use them to retrieve panel information and call recordings.

 I am working on a new module to parse transcripts downloaded from [LSEG](https://www.lseg.com/en/data-analytics/refinitiv) AdvEvent Search app.
 If you have access to this database, you can follow the latest progress on it.